Mega-TTS 2: Boosting Prompting Mechanisms for Zero-Shot Speech Synthesis: Method

 \subsection{Prosody Interpolation}

-In the practical application of zero-shot TTS, we want to explore a new setting to control or replace the prosodic style of the target speaker while ensuring good adaptation to his timbre.
-Under this setting, we can not only be faithful to the prosodic style of the target speaker but also weigh faithfulness and diversity/expressiveness.
-It can be achieved by interpolating the probabilities from multiple PLM outputs, which come from multi-speakers.~\footnote{Please note that although the PLM here absorbs multi-speaker voices, our timbre encoder only absorbs speech(es) from one target speaker.}

-For example, if our target speaker has a relatively flat speaking tone, but we want to generate rhythmic prosody with his timbre.
-The solution is: 1) first extract rhythmic prosody latent $\mathbf{u}_{rhy}$ from expressive speeches of other speakers and the flat prosody latent $\mathbf{u}_{flat}$ from the speech prompt.
-Then, 2) utilize two language models to separately decode the target speech with the prosodic prompt $\mathbf{u}_{rhy}$ and $\mathbf{u}_{flat}$.
+Here, we propose a prosody interpolation technique to control or replace the prosodic style of the target speaker in the discrete space while ensuring the quality of timbre reconstruction.
+We achieve this objective by interpolating the probabilities from multiple P-LLM outputs, which come from multiple speakers.
+For example, our target speaker has a relatively sad speaking tone, but we want to generate speeches that sound happier for him while preserving his timbre.
+The solution is to 1) extract prosody latent $\mathbf{u}_{a}$ from speeches in a happy tone of other speakers and the sad prosody latent $\mathbf{u}_b$ from the target speech prompt; 2) utilize two language models to separately decode the target prosody code $\hat{\mathbf{u}}$ with the prosodic prompt $\mathbf{u}_{a}$ and $\mathbf{u}_{b}$.
 These language models share the same parameters.
-In every step of the decoding process, the probability distributions of the two language models are interpolated with the weight $\gamma$.
-The prosody interpolation procedure can be formulated as:
+In every step $t$ of the decoding process, the probability distributions of the two language models are interpolated with the weight $\gamma$, which can be formulated as follows:

-With our prosody interpolation technique, users can freely enhance the expressiveness of the generated speech or choose to preserve the original rhythm.
+where $z_{cb}$ and $z_{ca}$ are the content information from speech clips $s_b$ and $s_a$. $\hat{z}_{c}$ is the content information of the target sentence.
+With our prosody interpolation technique, users can freely control the prosodic style of the generated speech in the inference stage.
+Moreover, the proposed prosody interpolation algorithm utilizes the autoregressive probability distribution of the language model for prosody transfer.
+Compared with directly substituting the time-averaged prosody representation $\mathbf{u}_{b}$ with $\mathbf{u}_{a}$~\citep{karlapati2020copycat,zaidi2021daft}, the prosody latent language model is able to mix $\mathbf{u}_{a}$ and $\mathbf{u}_{b}$ in a soft and fine-grained manner in the autoregressive generation process.